zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Jason begins our dialogue by saying to Ida, “Hey, t hat guy just took merchandise without paying.
 Didn’t you see him?”
 Jason says, “H ey” (hey), a way of getting Ida’s attention, getting her to listen to him.
 “Tha t guy,” meaning that man, “took merchandise” (merchandise).
 “Merchandise” refers to  things that you sell.
 We might also call them “goods” (goods).
 They are thin gs, physical things, usually, that you sell, such as plates and cups and computer s and chairs and microphones and, well, anything that you can sell.

 Ida says, “Yeah, but it’s okay.
 Forget about it,” m eaning “Don’t worry about it.”
 Jason is confused.
 He says, “What’s going on here?”  meaning “What is happening here?”
 “Why did you just let that guy tak e things without paying?”
 Ida says, “If you must know,” meaning if it is necessar y that I tell you, “I’m paying for protection.”
 “Protection” (protection) is normally something you do to prevent you from getting hurt, but here it’s used to refer to m oney or things you give a group of people so that they will not hurt you.
-Usually t hese are criminals who say to you, “We won’t hurt you if you give us money.”
+Usually these are criminals who say to you, “We won’t hurt you if you give us money.”

 So really, they’re stealing something from you, jus t in a different way.
 They’re taking your money – or in this case, your “merchand ise” – so that you won’t get hurt even worse.
 Jason says, “Protection?
 From whom ?”
 Ida says, “Those guys,” meaning those men.
 “They rule this neighborhood.” “ To rule” (rule) means to be in control or to have power over someone else.
 Ida explains, “If a business doesn’t pay up, they resort to violence.”
 “To pay u p” is a two-word phrasal verb meaning to give someone money that you owe that per son, especially when you don’t really want to give him any money.